alejandrogzi/packbed/README.md

 - read serialized components from a binary file through a Rust library or Python module
 - write specific components each to a different .bed file through a Rust library or Python module

-> What's new on packbed v0.0.4!
+> What's new on packbed v0.0.5!
 >
-> - Adds .bed.gz support
+> - Fixes non overlapping CDS logic
-> - Fixes monoexon CDS bug
+> - Fixes sorting algorithm to put bigger parents first

 ## Usage
 ### Binary